belle2/basf2/online_book/basf2/first_steering_file.rst

 them via the `daughter` meta variable, which takes an integer and a variable name as input arguments.
 The integer (0-based) counts through the daughter particles, ``daughter(0, p)`` would for example be the momentum of the first daughter, in our case of the :math:`J/\Psi`.
+This function can also be used recursively.

+.. admonition:: Exercise
+    :class: exercise stacked

+    What does ``daughter(0, daughter(0, E))`` denote?

+.. admonition:: Solution
+    :class: toggle stacked

-The function can be used recursively, so ``daughter(daughter(0, E))`` is the energy of the positive muon.
-In principle, one can add these nested variables directly to the ntuple but the brackets have to be escaped and the resulting variable name in the ntuple is not very user-friendly or intuitive.
-Instead, one can define aliases to translate the variables using `addAlias`.
+    It's the energy of the positive muon.

+In principle, one can add these nested variables directly to the ntuple but the brackets have to be escaped (i.e. replaced with "normal" characters) and the resulting variable name in the ntuple is not very user-friendly or intuitive.
+For example ``daughter(0, daughter(0, E))`` becomes ``daughter__bo0__cm__spdaughter__bo0__cm__spE__bc__bc``.
+Not exactly pretty, right?

+So instead, let's define aliases to translate the variable names!
+This can be done with `addAlias`.

 .. admonition:: Exercise
     :class: exercise stacked